 8.5 No member of the Fairway Group (or any of its agents or delegates) shall be obliged to disclose to the Customer or take into consideration any fact, matter, finding or other information where:

-8.5.1 it would, or might, be in breach of any duty or of confidence to any other person;
+i. it would, or might, be in breach of any duty or of confidence to any other person;

 9.1.
 Fairway will treat all information which the Customer provides to Fairway and which the Customer identifies as confidential (or which by its nature would reasonably be expected to be confidential) as private and confidential, and may and will only disclose such confidential information in the following circumstances:

-9.1.6 at the Customer's request or with the Customer or other relevant person's consent.
+vii. at the Customer's request or with the Customer or other relevant person's consent.

-9.2 Fairway may disclose information held about the Customer and / or any Serviced Entity to its agents or delegates and to other entities of the Fairway Group.
+9.2.
+Fairway may disclose information held about the Customer and / or any Serviced Entity to its agents or delegates and to other entities of the Fairway Group.

-9.3.3 at Fairway's request or with Fairway's consent.
+iii. at Fairway's request or with the prior written consent of Fairway.

 9.4 For the avoidance of doubt, the provisions of this Clause 9 (Confidentiality) shall remain in full force and effect notwithstanding the termination of the Services or these Terms and Conditions ceasing to apply.